Bubble-net feeding: Ecotourism

 Bubble net feeding has become a key feature in the tourism industry.
 It is visually appealing and provides a good opportunity to learn about this species.
 Unfortunately it is also both a rare and unpredictable behavior.
-The nutrient rich waters that provide this feeding ground for the whales often does not have good visibility.
-The only indications of a bubble net occurring that can be sighted on the surface is a ring of bubbles coming up.
+The nutrient rich waters that provide this feeding ground for the whales often do not have good visibility.
+The only indication of a bubble net occurring that can be sighted on the surface is a ring of bubbles coming up.
 It is also common to see birds flock to the area where the whales will feed hoping to catch the fish being brought to the surface.

 While the population of humpback whales has been successful in making a comeback, there have been some concerns with how tourism has been affecting the whales and their natural environment.
-By taking people out on the water to view these animals it can be disruptive and have a negative impact on their behavior.
+Taking people out on the water to view these animals can be disruptive and have a negative impact on their behavior.
 The increase in human to cetaceans contact has resulted in short term behavior changes, this includes feeding methods.
 Research is still being done, but one of the potential results from this increase in interactions is having to find food in other habitats.
 The amount of noise that is emitted from vessels is disruptive to communications between humpbacks and affects their ability to bubble net feed.